Is Bipolar Disorder Connected to Anxiety and Depression?

 Depression Symptoms

-Common symptoms for depression include: ⁴
+Common symptoms of depression include: ⁴

 • Aches or pains, headaches, cramps, or digestive problems (without physical cause)